 Any change to the information on an approved license must be submitted to SDDA within 20 business days using the Industrial Hemp Amendment Form.

-Once the background check is cleared and the proposal has been accepted, SDDA will provide the license application and memorandum of understanding.
+Once the background check is cleared and the application has been accepted, the Department will issue a license and memorandum of understanding.

 To mail in your application fee of $50 please mail a check to: